-The draft accounts have to be approved by the 31 May by the Director of Finance; the Council's designated Section 151 Officer.
-They should be independently audited and published in their audited form by 31 July.
-The Council's auditors are Grant Thornton UK LLP.
+The draft accounts are normally required to be approved by the 31 May by the Corporate Director of Finance and Assets, the Council's designated Section 151 Officer, and independently audited and published in their audited form by 31 July.
+Due to the impact of Covid-19 these dates were changed for 2019/20 financial year to 31 July for draft and 30 November for audited.
+The Council's auditors are Grant Thornton UK LLP and their audit report is at the end of this document.